sejinniemma/CarrotGame-refectoring-/README.md

 When function declaration is evaluated, and function object is made, they save their top scope reference to their environment.

--this binding issue : The reason why I made arrow function when I send startGame() to their this.onClick memeber variable:
+- this binding issue : The reason why I made arrow function when I send startGame() to their this.onClick memeber variable:
 If I send only startGame() reference , 'this' information will disapear (this.onClick).